imarc/handbook/strategy.markdown

 During the strategy process, we'll refer to and create a number of deliverables.
 Not all deliverables are needed for every project.
 The commonest are described here.

-Over the years, iMarc has shifted from defining the requirements for websites (or apps) only in prose, to creating more visual documents.
+Over the years, Imarc has shifted from defining the requirements for websites (or apps) only in prose, to creating more visual documents.
 Combined with detailed annotations or working prototypes, these better explain how a web site or apps will work.

 ### Proposal